Have questions? Check out our FAQs

 Why can’t I locate the building on the map where I found the bird?

 Explore different basemaps when you can’t locate a building on the default topographic map.
 The satellite map tends to be the most up-to-date map.
-The options for basemaps can be found in the menu.
+The options for basemaps is located in the bottom left corner.

 How do I edit or delete a report?